 You need to prove you’re an Alpha to control the Shepnees, but don’t be afraid; they can make the perfect family pet and loyal dog.

-9. Golden Pyrenees or Great Pytriever – The Golden Retriever and Great Pyrenees mix
+9. Golden Retriever & Great Pyrenees mix (AKA Golden Pyrenees)

 Thanks to the Golden Retriever parent, this mixed breed is an incredibly affectionate teddy bear that can’t stop making friends with their owners, neighbors, and the random stray cat.